ethack/docker-vpn/Readme.md

   - with password & external 2-factor authentication
 - Connection group

+If you need custom configs for the openconnect client, you can create a file called `~/.vpn/foo.config` where you can use the wide range of configuration available at the [openconnect documentation](https://www.infradead.org/openconnect/manual.html).
+The file would be mounted inside the container and passed to the CLI with `--config` option.

 ## Customizing

 You can customize options by setting the following environment variables.
 The defaults are shown below.